 The CDI Needle Dial Torque Wrench is perhaps not as fool-proof as a click-style torque wrench, but has many advantages of its own.

 The user will have to pay attention to the built-in dial when torquing a nut or bolt in order to know the current torque rating, rather than listening for a click.
 The wrench is highly accurate, however, and extremely robust due to the sturdy and thick steel construction.
 The torque range is high from 0 to 300 ft-lbs.
 The needle is also easy-to-read and clearly displays the torque value.

 A downside to this style of torque wrench is that you may not always be able to see the dial if you are working within a tight space.
 The dial does have a “memory” function, however, so the needle will remain at the last value it was set to before you took it off of the bolt or nut.

 CDI is owned by the reputable Snap-On Tools.

 10. Stanley Proto Ratcheting Head Micrometer Torque Wrench

-This 3/8″ torque wrench from well-known tool purveyor Stanley is of a high-quality industrial construction is perfect for professional mechanics or handymen.
+This 3/8-inch torque wrench from well-known tool purveyor Stanley is of a high-quality industrial construction is perfect for professional mechanics or handymen.

-The click torque wrench, which measures in foot pounds, is accurate and is rated at 20 to 100 lbs.
-It’s also highly accurate and comes with a certificate confirming it will be accurate with a 3% of the preset torque rating.
+The click torque wrench, which measures in foot pounds, is highly accurate and is rated at 20 to 100 ft-lbs.
+It also comes with a certificate confirming it will be accurate within 3 percent of the preset torque rating.

 The torque settings do not feature contrasting markings, however, which may make them hard to read in the dark.